You Can Make a Difference

 TRYING TO HELP

 Thankfully, several federal lawmakers have taken notice of USDA’s blatant refusal to do anything to ameliorate the situation.
 The agency’s priority is clearly to protect the meat companies—not the workers, and certainly not the animals.
-So, in 2020, Representative Marcia Fudge and Senator Cory Booker introduced legislation designed to force USDA’s hand—to make sure the agency actually does the right thing and prioritizes the health and welfare of workers and animals over the industry’s already well-lined pockets.
+So, Representative Marcia Fudge and Senator Cory Booker introduced legislation designed to force USDA’s hand—to make sure the agency actually does the right thing and prioritizes the health and welfare of workers and animals over the industry’s already well-lined pockets.

-However, that bill would have only temporarily stemmed the tide of a deregulatory process that has been decades in the making, fueled by the meat industry’s incessant pressure on USDA to allow it to operate its slaughterhouses at faster and faster speeds.
+We need legislation to stem the tide of a deregulatory process that has been decades in the making, fueled by the meat industry’s incessant pressure on USDA to allow it to operate its slaughterhouses at faster and faster speeds.
 To counteract the message of powerful industry lobbyists, your elected officials need to hear from you on this issue!

 Congress has given the USDA clear instructions to provide for the humane handling of animals at the slaughterhouse.
 Yet, by reducing federal oversight and eliminating caps on line speeds, the USDA has unlawfully put industry profits above its statutory obligations.